bootleq/feeders/README.md

 ## Database

-Currently, local Pages dev doesn't support `--remote` D1, so we use local sqlite db during development.
+During development, we use local D1 in .wrangler directory.

 When everything is ready, run the drizzle migrations on remote D1.